-Memorial Park Cemetery provides a number of options for interment that include burial, cremation, placement of cremated remains in a columbarium or urn, and interment in the mausoleum.
-See information on options below and refer to our
+Memorial Park Cemetery provides a number of options for interment that include burial, cremation, placement of cremated remains in a columbarium or urn, and interment in the mausoleum

-There are financial benefits as well.
-Pre-planning is a sound option against the rising cost of cemetery plots, niches and crypts.
+Making the necessary preparations for future internment provides peace of mind and helps ensure the deceased's wishes are carried out.
+Pre-planning also presents opportunities to purchase a burial area near loved ones, which may not always be possible at a later date.
+In addition, planning ahead is a sound option against the rising cost of cemetery plots, niches and crypts.
 Interest-free payment plans are available for the purchase of crypts, plots and niches.
-For details, either email Cemetery administration or phone at 250-561-7500.
+For additional information, contact Cemetery Administration at 250-561-7500 or by

 Brochure, Price List, and Forms